souradipp76/ReadMeReady/CONTRIBUTING.md

 Every time a new tag is created and pushed to the remote repo, github actions will automatically create a new release on github and trigger a release on PyPI.

-For this to work you need to setup a secret called `PIPY_API_TOKEN` on the project settings>secrets, this token can be generated on [pypi.org](https://pypi.org/account/).
+For this to work you need to setup a secret called `PYPI_API_TOKEN` on the project settings>secrets, this token can be generated on [pypi.org](https://pypi.org/account/).

 To trigger a new release all you need to do is.